 In spite of homeopathy being the second largest system of treatment in the world, there are still many myths regarding homeopathy.
 Myth 1.
 Homoeopathy pills are nothing but placebo pills (an inactive pill with no therapeutic effect).
 Fact 1.
 Homoeopathy is being practiced for the last 200 years an...
 Read Article

 Article Overview: Mothers are the pillar of support for every household.
 If they are healthy, the whole family remains peaceful and happy.
 But many times, moms tend to neglect their health as they are busy taking care of their kids, husband, in-laws, and grandparents.
 Neglected health conditions can lead to severe problems in the long run.
 Read Article

 Homemakers are the most hardworking lot.
 They work 24/7 with no breaks, no vacation, and without a change in daily routine.
 Be it summer vacation or a delightful festival; she has to perform her daily household chores.
 She just cannot say 'I am done, let me take a break for five days.'
 Because, if s...
 Read Article

 Article Overview: This article emphasizes the impact of diabetes mellitus on oral health problems and its management.
 Read Article

 Diabetes mellitus is a metabolic disorder which affects the uptake and use of glucose by the human body.
 As a result, the glucose level in the blood rises beyond normal which has an overall impact on the general health and oral cavity.
 Types Of Diabetes Insulin-dependent diabetes mellitus: It oc...
 Read Article

-Do you have a question on Diabetes or Homeopathy?Ask a Doctor Online
+Do you have a question on Homeopathy or Diabetes Management?Ask a Doctor Online